-These Fudgy Vegan Gluten-Free Low-Fat Brownies are made in the food processor with no bowl required!
+These Fudgy Vegan Gluten-Free Low-Fat Brownies are made with white beans in the food processor with no bowl required!
 These are the most decadent, rich and fudgy brownies without the guilt!
 You will truly be amazed that these are so low-fat!

 I get excited about many, many recipes I share on this blog…obviously, or I wouldn’t share them.
 But today’s recipe has me OMG so excited.
 While I’m ok with some fat, I know many of my readers simply try to avoid a large amount due to health problems and nut allergies as well.
 And who in the world wouldn’t want to eat more brownies if they could because they are super low-fat?? *All hands raised* Well, friends, these are LOW-FAT brownies that don’t TASTE low-fat.

 These Fudgy Vegan Low-Fat Brownies are only 2.6 g of fat per brownie!!
 But don’t let that fool you, these are rich, decadent and do not taste low-fat at all.